mahavedalla/mahavedalla/docs/questions/sarana/is-refuge-exclusive,-i.e.,-when-one-takes-refuge-is-it-to-the-triple-gem-and-none-other.md

-# Is refuge exclusive, i.e., when one takes refuge is it to the Triple Gem and none other?
+Question: Is refuge exclusive, i.e., when one takes refuge is it to the Triple Gem and none other?
 Answer in Brief: -
  Category: Saraṇa
 Sutta References: -